wongyip/eloquent-queryable/README.md

-# eloquent-queryable
+# Eloquent Queryable
-Simplified Query with Laravel Eloquent
+Simplified query with Laravel Eloquent.

+*Documentation in progress...*